-To stay focused and motivated, it’s important to celebrate progress at the end of each day.
-Write down three things that you achieved that day, and the difference they made.
+To stay focused and motivated on your biggest work priorities it’s important to celebrate progress at the end of each day.
+Write down three things that you achieved that day, and the difference achieving those results made.

 It’s also important to review what worked and what didn’t work.
-This will ensure you have identified the right priorities, and that you don’t have too many or too few priorities.
+This will ensure you always identify the right work priorities, and that you don’t have too many or too few priorities.